DevSaini4752/DevSaini4752/README.md

 **A focused, self-driven Python learner building my foundation with discipline, not hype.**

 I'm currently a 10th-grade student, but I don't let that define or limit me.
-Instead of chasing grades or hollow titles, I invest my time in mastering real skills and solving real problems through code.
+Instead of chasing grades or hollow titles, I invest my time mastering real skills and solving real problems through code.
 I'm a proud nerd—selective, curious, and unapologetically productive.
-I had starting learning coding and skill development in mid 9th class.
+I started learning coding and skill development in the mid-9th class.

 ## What I'm Working On

-- Learning **Python** in depth (functions, OOP, decorators, closures, etc.
+- Learning **Python** in depth (functions, OOP, decorators, closures, etc.)
 - Exploring **Git & GitHub** to document and version my work professionally.
-- Skills necessary for my career
+- Skills necessary for my career (Ai, ML, etc)

 ## Projects I've Built So Far